044: Getting Started with Affiliate Marketing with Justine Grey

 I could never promote something that wasn’t good because you’ll lose trust with your audience if they go and try that thing and it sucks.
 Just making sure that the things that you’re promoting is something you personally will use and use or have used.
 Then also on the merchant side of things, if you have a digital product I would say start out small with one of those smaller services like eJunkie or DPD unless you have investment, money set aside for your business to invest in.
 Then I would say go to the ShareASale.

 Starting out small and just approaching it from like a grassroots perspective where you get a few banners in for your affiliates, you get the program set up and then just go out and reach out to bloggers and say, “Hey, I have this Ebook that I think would be awesome on your site, would you consider promoting it in exchange for a 50% commission?”
-It’s such an attractive invitation in fact to other to other bloggers out there.
+It’s such an attractive invitation in fact to other bloggers out there.

 I think it’s also really good waiting for you to build your community and increase your traffic because now you’re making these connections with other bloggers and maybe they’re going to have an affiliate program that they want to start and they’re going to come to you for advice and then they’re going to want you to promote it.
 There’s a lot of feel good moments there.
 I would say …